shagun751/bsnq/Trial 21 - Logs/log_bsnqM_v100.md

 ##### Update
 I tested with the old advection term calculation and there almost no differnce in the results between the results calculated using the new *fem_N6i_du6N6jdx()* and the old *nAdvMat()*.

+##### Update-2
+I tested with the old *Bs5* *Bs6* terms.
+This too is not the cause for the increased amplitude.
+I however testes without doing the boundary integral in that equation but I dont think thats too important.
+I think now that its only the inlet BC.
+Another possibility is me not applying the Neumann BC explicitly for &eta;.

 #### Observations : Time-stepping : RK2
 This too does not work!
 Similar problems as Predictor-corrector